Writing a novel is like driving a car at night.

 After years of writing advice on my blog, answering questions online and at live events, and more, I compiled everything into the Paper Hearts books.
 Volume 1 is writing advice, volumes 2 and 3 are publishing and marketing advice.
 The complete series is available now wherever books are sold.
 For more information, go here.

 Reddit is a group of forums where people can talk about specific topics.
 I help moderated the YA Writers subreddit.
 We feature weekly discussions and interviews with publishing professionals, and you are welcome to ask questions or start new topics to discuss at any time.
-With nearly two thousand members, someone will have an answer for you!
+With nearly five thousand members, someone will have an answer for you!
+(And my username is /u/bethrevis.)

 I’m always happy to answer questions!
 The best way to reach me in terms of writing questions is through my tumblr ask box.
 You don’t need an account to ask questions, and can ask anonymously.
 During deadline times, I may be very slow to answer–feel free to ask again!